threeport/user-docs/docs/control-planes/control-plane-intro.md

 itself (as distinct from control plane instances that are created separately), this information is also represented on this object.
 This object also records whether it is a "Genesis" control plane, i.e. was bootstrapped with tptctl rather than deployed as a child of another Threeport control plane.
-This object also stores the connection information to the Threeport API for the control plane instance as well as the Kubernetes runtime instance where it is running.
-The "parent" control plane instance is optionally stored as along with any "child" control planes that are deployed from an control plane instance.

 Reference:
 [ControlPlaneInstance](https://pkg.go.dev/github.com/threeport/threeport/pkg/api/v0#ControlPlaneInstance)